ervandew/eclim/src/doc/content/vim/cheatsheet.rst

   Add one or more natures to a project.
 - :ref:`:ProjectNatureRemove` <project> [<nature> ...] -
   Remove one or more natures from a project.
+- :ref:`:ProjectProblems` [<project>] -
+  Populates vim's quickfix with all eclipse build errors and warnings for the current, or specified project, and all related projects.
 - :ref:`:ProjectCD` -
   Changes the global current working directory to the root directory of the current file's project (executes a :cd).